Cricket in South Africa: Twenty20 competitions

 For women, CSA Provincial Cricket is currently the top level of cricket in South Africa, however, it remains semi-professional.
 Since 2017, South African women have played in the Women's T20 Super League.
-Further developing the women's game at a high level, CSA has said that the competition will allow top performing players from across the under-19s and provincial cricket to continue and improve domestic standards, as well as ultimately strengthening the national limited-over sides.
+Further developing the women's game at a high level, CSA has said that the competition will allow top performing players from across the under-19s and provincial cricket to continue and improve domestic standards, as well as ultimately strengthening the national limited-over teams.
 As of 2021, there have not been any reports to indicate women's domestic cricket will be affected by the restructuring announced for the men's game.

 Recreational and development

 CSA, the sports governing body in South Africa, devotes considerable resources towards youth participation and development.
 As the vast majority of South African schools do not have the financially expensive, but necessary, cricket support infrastructure in place, CSA provides multiple regional and district programs, often via their Performance Centres.
 The KFC Mini-Cricket programme is usually the first introduction to cricket that many school children, both boys and girls, will enjoy.
 Running between the ages of four and thirteen, more than 126,000 school children have participated in this programme, while the number of coaches and schools involved have increased to nearly 14,000 and 7,000 respectively.

 National inter-provincial competitions are played at under-13, under-15, under-17 and under-19 levels for boys, and at under-15 and under-19 levels for girls.
 Through the Talent Acceleration Programme, the best players, particularly those who are disadvantaged, can be selected without any bias against their background.
 Multiple financial initiatives are available that provide support to deprived young cricketers.
 From Youth to International progression, CSA nourishes potential talent through various Provincial and Regional Academies, as well as the National Academy and the High-Performance Centre.